You Really Got Me: Release and reception

 "You Really Got Me" was released as the band's third single on 4 August 1964, backed with "It's All Right" (also spelled "It's Alright").
 Within three days of the single's release, "You Really Got Me" began to appear on local charts.
 Eventually, the song climbed to the top of the British charts, the band's first single to do so.
 Ray Davies later claimed that, due to the single's high demand, Pye Records put all their other records on hold to solely produce copies of "You Really Got Me".
 Due to the high level of success the single achieved in the UK, a rush-release of "You Really Got Me" was put out in the US on 2 September 1964, despite being delayed from its initial release date of 26 August.
 Although it did not enter the charts until 26 September, the record rose to number seven on the Billboard Hot 100.

-The song later appeared on the band's debut album, Kinks, with the title of the American release of the album being changed to You Really Got Me.
-Plans for Ray to sing versions of the song in French, German, Spanish, and Japanese for their respective markets were proposed by Shel Talmy, but they never materialized.
+The song later appeared on the band's debut album, Kinks, with the title of the American release of the album changed to You Really Got Me.
+Plans for Ray to sing versions of the song in French, German, Spanish, and Japanese for their respective markets were proposed by Shel Talmy but never materialised.
 The single B-side, "It's All Right", was included on the UK EP Kinksize Hits (1964).
 It was first issued on an album in the US, where it was included on the Kinks' third album Kinkdom (1965).
-Music writers have described the song as "shockingly different" to the Kinks' recorded work up to this point, and a "frenetic lost gem".
+Music writers have called the song "shockingly different" from the Kinks' recorded work up to this point, and a "frenetic lost gem".
 The song is included on a 1998 CD reissue of the group's debut album.